-- b. extreme verbal, emotional, or psychological abuse; or - c. other conduct which threatens or endangers the health or safety of any person or damages their property.
+- a. threatening or causing physical harm; - b. extreme verbal, emotional, or psychological abuse; or - c. other conduct which threatens or endangers the health or safety of any person or damages their property.

-3. Discrimination, defined as:
+3. Discrimination. defined as:

 - a. actions that deprive, limit, or deny

 - b. other members of the community

 - c. of educational or employment access, benefits, or opportunities,

 - d. including disparate treatment.